Printing and Publishing Companies that are Closed

 Dataplus Print and Design, Dunmurry

 Dataplus Print and Design was located in Dunmurry between Lisburn and Belfast.
-The company was owned by Diane Forsythe and was a commercial printer.
+The company was owned by Diane Forsythe and was a commercial and general printer located at 13 Hill Street, Dunmurry.
 I was here as a Junior Graphic Designer and Mac Operator.
 Mostly, the work was typing and typesetting, and I wasn’t the slightest bit interested in this.
-Some examples are booklets and general printing.
+Some examples are booklets, newsletters and general printing.
 I was here for about two months, around 2000.
 The company closed due to bankruptcy in about 2014.
 Reason for leaving: Awful pay, working conditions and no training given.

 Optech NI, Belfast